HVML/PurC/README.md

 9) Hello, world! -- from COROUTINE-4
 ```

-In the above output, `COROUTINE-3` and `COROUTINE-4` contain the coroutine identifier allocated by PurC for two running instances of the program.
+In the above output, `COROUTINE-3` and `COROUTINE-4` contain the coroutine identifier assigned by PurC for two running instances of the program.
 You see that PurC schedules the running instances to execute alternately, i.e., in the manner of coroutines.

 If you do not use the flag `-l` in the command line, `purc` will run the programs one by one: